UA-Libraries-Research-Data-Services/retrosynthesis/README.md

 All code was developed and tested locally on Linux Ubuntu 22.04 LTS.
 Development environments were set up manually with conda-forge Miniforge (See notebooks).
 The code was originally developed and tested during September 2024, however, when updates were made in July/September 2025, a new local conda-forge environment was setup (as shown in notebook tutorials) and only updated notebooks were tested.
 We did not use the original exported conda-forge environment settings when updates were made, so these files are no longer accurate and have been removed.

 The tutorials will **not** generally work on Windows as the multiprocessing code would be different on Windows.
 The code is **not** fully tested on Mac OS (e.g., we have only compiled LillyMol on Linux).
-In 2024, we had a setup script useful for running the notebooks on GitHub Codespaces, but this no longer fully works and so has been removed.
+In 2024, we had a setup script useful for running the notebooks on GitHub Codespaces, but this no longer works and so has been removed.
 In summary, we recommend running the notebooks locally using Linux or Windows Subsystem for Linux.
 In future workshops at The University of Alabama, we will explore and test options for cloud/server computing setup.

 ## Planned Workshops